camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/17-get-single-task-comment.html.md

   <tr>
     <td>404</td>
     <td>application/json</td>
-    <td>The task or comment with given task and comment id do not exist.
-Or the history of the engine is disabled.
+    <td>The task or comment with given task and comment id do not exist, or the history of the engine is disabled.
 See the <a href="ref:#overview-introduction">Introduction</a> for the error response format.</td>
   </tr>
 </table>